gabrie30/ghorg/README.md

 csvToJson _ghorg_stats.csv
 ```

+## Profiling Clones

+ghorg can profile its own clone runs with pprof (`--pprof`) and runtime execution tracing (`--trace`).
+See [examples/profiling.md](https://github.com/gabrie30/ghorg/blob/master/examples/profiling.md) for full documentation, or read it in your terminal with `ghorg examples profiling`.

 ## Windows support

 Windows is supported when built with golang or as a [prebuilt binary](https://github.com/gabrie30/ghorg/releases/latest) however, the readme and other documentation is not geared towards Windows users.